 Figure mortgage refinance review

-Figure seeks to make refinancing quick and easy.
-Its application is completely online, and it boasts turnaround times that can beat out other providers by more than 20 days.
+Figure Lending LLC (Figure) seeks to make refinancing quick and easy.
+Its application is completely online, and it boasts turnaround times that can beat out other providers.
 The catch?
 It’s not available in every state.

 What can I expect when I refinance with Figure?

 When you refinance with Figure, you’ll find some features that you’d expect to get with a regular bank and then some.

 - Prequalification.
 Apply for prequalification without a hard check on your credit.
 The process allows you to get a quote with the rates calculated based on the information you give about your credit, income, house and the loan you’re looking for.
 Once you select an offer and move forward with the application, there may be a hard pull on your credit to verify your creditworthiness.

 - Loan term options.
 Choose from 15- or 30-year fixed terms.
 But jumbo mortgage refinancing is only available in a 30-year term.

 - Accepted loan-to-value ratios.
 You can borrow up to 80% (75% for jumbo loans) of your home’s value, up to the maximum amount.

 - Flexible repayments.
 Figure allows you to pay off your loan at any time without a prepayment fee, but interest-only payments aren’t available.

 Fees for a refinance with Figure are fairly similar to those you encounter during the mortgage process.
 Your estimate will have a detailed list of the fees Figure charges, including: